 Middle Eastern dips like hummus once were viewed as exotic, but today they're familiar old friends.
-You can always buy hummus at your local grocer, but making your own is both easy to do and delicious!
+Of course, you can always buy hummus at your local grocer, but making your own is both easy to do and delicious!

 1 15-ounce can garbanzo beans, drained and rinsed